How To Upgrade To JetBlue Mint (Business Class)

 US airlines are notorious for offering all kinds of ways to upgrade to first or business class, ranging from being able to redeem miles, to being able to use systemwide upgrades, to receiving complimentary upgrades, to having endless opportunities to buy-up to a premium cabin with cash.

 JetBlue Mint is one of the best premium products in the United States.
-Interestingly unlike virtually every other US airline, JetBlue makes it hard to get a seat in Mint without outright paying.
+Interestingly, unlike virtually every other US airline, JetBlue makes it hard to get a seat in Mint without outright paying.
 In this post I wanted to take a closer look at the limited number of ways you can upgrade to JetBlue Mint.

 What is JetBlue Mint?

 For context, JetBlue Mint is the name of JetBlue’s premium cabin.
-While JetBlue offers a pleasant economy experience, the airline introduced its version of a business class product nearly a decade ago, and it’s phenomenal.
+While JetBlue offers a pleasant economy experience, the airline introduced its version of a business class product roughly a decade ago, and it’s phenomenal.

 JetBlue Mint is only available on select Airbus A321 aircraft (including some A321ceos, some A321neos, and all A321LRs).
 Mint is offered in a limited number of premium markets, including all transatlantic flights, as well as select transcontinental flights, and flights to the Caribbean.

+What makes JetBlue Mint different?
 For one, JetBlue Mint seats are fully flat beds.
 The exact configuration varies depending on the aircraft.
 The initial JetBlue Mint configuration has a staggered layout where seats in every other row have a door.
 Meanwhile the new JetBlue Mint configuration features direct aisle access and doors from every seat.

 JetBlue Mint cabin on the Airbus A321LR